Affordable: Incentive Framework + Bedrock Initiative

 Luxury is a higher-risk, higher-reward property that suffers in a recession.

 What does affordable housing offer?
 At first glance, it seems like affordable housing is riskier since the residents are at a higher risk of insolvency or squatting.
-However, this higher risk is well compensated for by a huge demand for affordable housing: there are a lot more broke people than rich.
+However, this higher risk is well compensated for by a huge demand for affordable housing: there are a lot more broke people than rich people.
 The property will be permanently full.
 In a recession, there will even be a long waiting list.
 While luxury developments are giving away free months of rent, the affordable ones will be in a position to increase prices.

 Affordable is a lower-risk, lower-reward property that flourishes during a recession.